11 Kinky Sex Movies That Will Shock You

 Picture this: extreme heatwave in Taipei, the whole city is thirsty, and watermelons have become the most sought-after commodity and food.
 Old friends meet by chance — a girl and a boy (formerly a salesman, now a porn actor), and have an affair in the hot and stuffy city.
 Tsai Ming Liang spins an anti-pornography about physical turmoil, the nature of arousal of an entire city through the prism of one relationship.
 There are interspersing scenes of uneventful everyday life with crazy musical numbers, scenes from fictional porn movies, and sex in unpredictable situations.

+Tsai Ming Liang's weird sex scene expressed through watermelon fetishism, is one of the most ingenious metaphors for a world full of lust.
+Thirst must be quenched.
 Tsai Ming Liang's collective orgy of peeping, public sex, and watermelon fetishism is one of the most ingenious metaphors for a world full of lust.
 Thirst must be quenched.

 *This article was originally published in Russian.